ibalosh/recipe-finder-frontend/README.md

-# 🥘 Recipe Time — Frontend
+# 🥘 Recipe Finder — Frontend

 A lightweight React frontend for the Recipe Finder API, allowing users to search for recipes based on the ingredients they have at home.